jimhigson/oboe.js/writing/main/3_Background.md

 This close resemblence to the model of the programming in some cases causes fast-changing formats.

+Like XML attributes, as a serialised text format, JSON objects have an order but are almost always parsed to and from orderless maps meaning that the order of the keys/value pairings as seen in the stream usually follows no defined order.
+No rule in the format would forbid representing of an ordered map in an ordered way but most tools on receiving such a message would ignore the ordering.

 (MINE SOA assignment).
 Also the diagram.

 Parsing: SAX and Dom